Shtokins/flairtask/README.md

 # Write an App that takes score of a bowling game

-Thanks for your interest in joining our team!

-We are very practical at flair and this extends to the way that we work with you to find out if this team is a great fit for you.
-We want you to come away with a great understanding of the work that we actually do day-to-day and what it is like to work with us.

-So instead of coding at a whiteboard with someone watching over your shoulder under high pressure, which is not a thing we often do, we instead discuss code that you have written previously when we meet.

 ## Main Requirements

 The App should be written using [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 In addition, it should provide the following: